fxkCD/Crashday-Self-Running-Demo/README.md

 ## Legal notice

 Crashday was developed by **Moonbyte Studios**.
-Everything belong to their respective rights holders
+Everything belongs to them

-This repository is an unofficial source-reconstruction and is not presented as an official Moonbyte Studios release
+This repository is an unofficial source-reconstruction and is not an official Moonbyte Studios release